 Generally speaking, these can be described as working as embedded designers, and working as design consultants.
 We also work as a product design team, where our immediate peers are each other as designers.

 We prefer to work as embedded designers whenever possible.
-In this way of working, a product designer is a member of a given cross-disciplinary team (like Batch changes, Search product, Growth and Integrations, or Cloud SaaS).
+In this way of working, a product designer is a member of a given cross-disciplinary team (like Batch changes, Search product, Growth and Integrations, or IAM and Admin Experience).
 Each team has members from engineering, product management, and product design.
 This team collaborates closely day-by-day to move closer to achieving the team’s goals and long-term vision.